a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 In the Options control panel, check "Preserve uppercase and lowercase in names".
 File > New Folder.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
 In the Options control panel, uncheck "Preserve uppercae and lowercase in names".
 Select the folder.
 File > Rename.
 Click OK without changing the name.
 Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
 Close the window and re-open it.
 Verify that the name remains unchanged.

 * Launch DeskTop.
+In the Options control panel, check "Preserve uppercase and lowercase in names".
+File > New Folder.
+Enter a name with mixed case (e.g. "lower.UPPER.MiX").
+Click OK.
+Select the folder.
+Then run these test cases:
-Select a file named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
-Drag it to another volume to copy it.
+  * Drag it to another volume to copy it.
 Verify that the copied file retains the same mixed case name.
-* Launch DeskTop.
-Select a file named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
-Drag it to another folder on the same volume to move it.
+  * Drag it to another folder on the same volume to move it.
 Verify that the moved file retains the same mixed case name.
-* Launch DeskTop.
-Select a file named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
-Hold Solid-Apple and drag it to another volume to move it.
+  * Hold Solid-Apple and drag it to another volume to move it.
 Verify that the moved file retains the same mixed case name.
-* Launch DeskTop.
-Select a file named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
-Hold Solid-Apple and drag it to another folder on the same volume to copy it.
+  * Hold Solid-Apple and drag it to another folder on the same volume to copy it.
 Verify that the copied file retains the same mixed case name.

 * File > Get Info a non-folder file.
 Verify that the size shows as "_size_K".
 * File > Get Info a folder containing 0 files.
 Verify that the size shows as "_size_K for 1 item".